 Herring Run Information for Buzzards Bay

-Related Pages: 2002 Adamsville Pond Restoration
+Related document: 2002 Adamsville Pond Restoration

 Herring Biology 101

 Herring are small, streamlined, laterally compressed silvery fish in the family Clupeidae.
-They are plankton-feeding (planktivores), typically traveling in large schools, The more than 200 species in this family share several distinguishing characteristics such as a single dorsal fin, no lateral line, and a protruding, bulldog-like lower jaw.
+They are plankton-feeding (planktivores), typically traveling in large schools.
+The more than 200 species in this family share several distinguishing characteristics such as a single dorsal fin, no lateral line, and a protruding, bulldog-like lower jaw.
 Unlike many other fish, herring have soft fins that lack spines.

 Herring typically migrate thousands of miles as part of a feeding and mating cycle.
 While some herring lay their eggs at sea and are exclusively marine (e.g. the Atlantic herring and Atlantic menhaden), some species are anadromous, migrating up rivers to lay their eggs in streams and ponds, much like the Atlantic salmon and American shad (although both these fish lay their eggs exclusively in streams).
-These river herring of the northeast US are the alewife (Alosa pseudoharengus) and blueback herring (Alosa aestivalis).
+These river herring of the northeast U.S. are the alewife (Alosa pseudoharengus) and blueback herring (Alosa aestivalis).

-Juvenile herring schooling in one foot of water in Buzzards Bay, early October, 2004.
+Juvenile herring schooling in one foot of water in Buzzards Bay, early October 2004.
 Juvenile bluefish (snapper blues) stalk in deeper water twenty feet away, waiting for the opportunity to feed on the herring.
 Photo credit: Dr. Joe Costa.

 Like salmon, adults typically return to the same stream in which they were hatched.
 Consequently, after obstructions are removed from a river, or a fish ladder is installed, migrating herring must be physically transported to upstream ponds to restore the population, rather than wait for herring to accidentally discover the new habitat.

 River herring are important to coastal and freshwater ecosystems of the Buzzards Bay watershed.
-Not only are these fish historically important as a fishery in Buzzards Bay, but adult and juvenile herring are also an important food species for many recreational fish (like striped bass and bluefish), whales, and coastal birds such as ospreys and the Roseate tern (Sterna dougallii), a US endangered species whose largest colony in North America resides in Buzzards Bay.
+Not only are these fish historically important as a fishery in Buzzards Bay, but adult and juvenile herring are also an important food species for many recreational fish (like striped bass and bluefish), whales, and coastal birds such as ospreys and the roseate tern (Sterna dougallii), a US endangered species whose largest colony in North America resides in Buzzards Bay.

 Herring Declines

 Throughout the twentieth century river herring populations in the Buzzards Bay watershed showed dramatic declines.
 These declines were believed to be caused by many factors including physical obstructions to migration, overfishing, poor water quality, or inadequate spawning habitat.
-Of these, physical constraints in the form of dams, obstructions associated with roadway construction (e.g. collapsing or obstructed culverts), failing anadromous fish bypasses structures, and other obstructions were identified in the 1991 Buzzards Bay CCMP as among the greatest impediments to herring migration in Buzzards Bay herring runs.
+Of these, physical constraints in the form of dams, obstructions associated with roadway construction (e.g. collapsing or obstructed culverts), failing anadromous fish bypass structures, and other obstructions were identified in the 1991 Buzzards Bay CCMP as among the greatest impediments to herring migration in Buzzards Bay herring runs.

-The large scale disappearance of river herring has generated considerable national debate about the causes.
-Factors often cited as contributing to this decline include loss and degradation of habitat, overfishing (including offshore bycatch from ocean herring fisheries), and increased predation due to recovering striped bass populations (NMFS 2007 , Hass Castro 2006 , Wilson, 2007).
+The large-scale disappearance of river herring has generated considerable national debate about the causes.
+Factors often cited as contributing to this decline include loss and degradation of habitat, overfishing (including offshore bycatch from ocean herring fisheries), and increased predation due to recovering striped bass populations (NMFS 2007, Hass Castro 2006, Wilson, 2007).
 In 2006, the NOAA National Marine Fisheries Service designated both blueback herring and alewives as species of concern (NMFS, 2007).

-These bans have not yet helped improve river herring stocks, and by the end of 2007, several fishing environmental groups asserted these actions would remain ineffective because overfishing by ocean midwater trawling was the primary cause of these herring declines.
-Because of the impacts to herring stocks, and presumed impacts to offshore ground fisheries, in December 2007, several environmental groups filed a federal lawsuit against the federal government to ban this trawling from certain ground fish areas.
+To address alewife and blueback herring declines, Massachusetts implemented a three-year moratorium on the catch of herring beginning in December 2005 and ending December 31, 2008.
+By the end of 2007, bans on herring fishing were also enacted by Rhode Island, Connecticut, and North Carolina.
+In 2007, several fishing environmental groups asserted these actions would remain ineffective because overfishing by ocean midwater trawling was the primary cause of these herring declines.
+Because of the impacts to herring stocks, and presumed impacts to offshore ground fisheries, in December 2007, several environmental groups filed a lawsuit against the federal government to ban this trawling from certain ground fish areas.
+Since 2008, Massachusetts has renewed the herring catch moratorium, and it will continue at least through 2025.
+Collectively these efforts appeared to pay off, as herring counts showed increases between 2008 and 2014.

 Herring Fishery

-Prior herring fishery moratorium enacted in 2008 banning the taking of herring statewide, the herring fishery was regulated by fishing days allowed (the taking of river herring was prohibited on Tuesdays, Thursdays and Sundays), and it was prohibited to catch river herring with any net other than hand-held dip nets.
+Prior to the herring fishery moratorium enacted in 2008 banning the taking of herring statewide, the herring fishery was regulated by fishing days allowed (the taking of river herring was prohibited on Tuesdays, Thursdays and Sundays), and it was prohibited to catch river herring with any net other than hand-held dip nets.
 River herring were also subject to additional regulations that may have been imposed by the local community if they felt a certain run was threatened or impaired.
-Before the herring catch ban, smoked or kippered herring and egg roe (served for example in omelets) were local delicacies, but most fish were captured were used as bait for recreational fisherman or for bait in lobster traps.
+Before the herring catch ban, smoked or kippered herring and egg roe (served for example in omelets) were local delicacies, but most fish captured were used as bait for recreational fisherman or for bait in lobster traps.

 Town of Bourne Herring Regulations